Scanpath Prediction on Information Visualisations

 Since there is currently no scanpath prediction method for information visualisations, we compare our method to three state-of-the-art methods for natural scenes: DCSM~\cite{bao2020human}, PathGAN~\cite{assens2018pathgan} and Saltinet~\cite{assens2017saltinet}.

-\textbf{Metrics:} \xspace Generated scanpaths for each visualisation were compared to human scanpaths using several evaluation metrics.
-A large number of metrics have been proposed in prior work.
-We chose the five metrics most currently used to quantify the scanpath performance: Sequence Score~\cite{yang2020predicting}, Dynamic Time Warping~(DTW)~\cite{muller2007dynamic}, scaled Time-Delayed Embedding~(sTDE)~\cite{zanca2018fixatons, wang2011simulating}, Scanmatch~\cite{cristino2010scanmatch} and Multimatch~\cite{jarodzka2010vector}.
-For Sequence Score, Scanmatch, DTW, and sTDE, the \textit{mean} and \textit{best} evaluation scores were reported.
+\textit{Metrics.} Generated scanpaths were compared to human scanpaths using several evaluation metrics.
+We chose the five most currently used metrics to quantify the scanpath performance: Sequence Score~\cite{yang2020predicting}, Dynamic Time Warping~(DTW)~\cite{muller2007dynamic}, scaled Time-Delayed Embedding~(sTDE)~\cite{zanca2018fixatons, wang2011simulating}, ScanMatch~\cite{cristino2010scanmatch} and MultiMatch~\cite{jarodzka2010vector}.
+For Sequence Score, ScanMatch, DTW and sTDE, the \textit{mean} and \textit{best} evaluation scores were reported.
 While the \textit{mean} evaluation scores are the averages of all human and predicted scanpath pairs, the \textit{best} evaluation scores are the maximum of all pairs for each prediction~\cite{faggi2020wave, chen2021predicting}.

 \begin{itemize} \item \textit{Dynamic Time Warping~(DTW).} DTW calculates an optimal match between two given sequences with specific rules, with smaller values indicating better performance~\cite{berndt1994using}.
 In this paper, we computed DTW in two-dimensional position coordinates. \item \textit{Scaled Time-Delay Embedding~(sTDE).} Time-delay embedding similarity refers to the inclusion of historical information in dynamic system models~\cite{pan2020structure}.
-It is a value between 0~(worse) and 1~(better). \item \textit{Scanmatch.} Scanmatch~\cite{cristino2010scanmatch} is a patch-based similarity approach inspired by the Needleman–Wunsch algorithm~\cite{needleman1970general}.
+It is a value between 0~(worse) and 1~(better). \item \textit{ScanMatch.} ScanMatch~\cite{cristino2010scanmatch} is a patch-based similarity approach inspired by the Needleman–Wunsch algorithm~\cite{needleman1970general}.
 It is a value between 0~(worse) and 1~(better).
-In this paper, we set no time bin for Scanmatch to ignore duration. \item \textit{Sequence Score~(SS).} The Sequence Score is normalized between 0 and 1.
-A detailed definition of Sequence Score can be found in \autoref{ss:individuallevelattentionshift}. \item \textit{Multimatch.} Multimatch~\cite{jarodzka2010vector} is a multidimensional vector-based approach.
+In this paper, we set no time bin for ScanMatch to ignore duration. \item \textit{Sequence Score~(SS).} The Sequence Score is normalized between 0 and 1.
+A detailed definition of Sequence Score can be found in \autoref{ss:individuallevelattentionshift}. \item \textit{MultiMatch.} MultiMatch~\cite{jarodzka2010vector} is a multidimensional vector-based approach.
 After the alignment of vector shapes, the length, position, direction, and duration of fixations are computed.
 All the obtained values are normalised between 0~(worse) and 1~(better). \end{itemize}